 - Optional extras

 - Trim level

-You should be able to get most of this information by looking at the car, but if you aren’t sure of details such as optional extra, you can find these using the registration and online valuation tools.
+Most of these things you'll be able to pick up by looking at the car but anything else you're not sure of, you can find using the car registration and online valuation tools.

 What condition is the car in?

 It's not always easy to tell what the car's condition is unless it's quite obviously on its last wheels or is fresh out of the manufacturer's doors.
 But here are some benchmarks that should give you an idea:

 The A* of cars.
 It's mechanically perfect and the exterior doesn't have a single scratch or dent.
 The interior is spotless and the tyres are in tip-top condition.

 You'd let the Queen get in this car.

 Good means good, so - the car's not perfect.
 It's got a few minor mechanical or electrical problems, a few signs of wear and tear, and some minimal rust.
 The tyres may have less tread remaining but generally it's been well looked after.

 A car in this category will generally be over 5 years old.
 It might have several mechanical and electrical problems, some obvious dents and significant rust.
 The tyres may not all match and they'll have limited tread life - but overall it's still driveable.